Content

 We offer a variety of funded services for families registered in the Ontario Autism Program (OAP).

-These foundational family services provide support for children and youth with Autism Spectrum Disorder (ASD), as well as complementary programs for siblings, parents and caregivers.
+These foundational family services provide support for children and youth with autism, as well as complementary programs for siblings, parents and caregivers.

 Learn more about Foundational Family Services